cbornet/IT-Blog/Architecture/messaging/pulsar-english.md

 As we have seen, Pulsar namespaces and region-awareness features provide strong guarantees for message delivery while minimizing cross-datacenter exchanges with an active/passive cluster.
 But for our messaging needs, it was important to have active/active replication.
 To achieve this, we have combined synchronous replication and asynchronous geo-replication.
 This has several advantages:

 - Active/passive synchronous replication ensures that no messages are lost even if a datacenter is lost.
-- When switching to passive nodes, clients do not change cluster and therefore no subscription.
+- When switching to passive nodes, clients do not change cluster and therefore their subscription.
 There is no need to have a complex mechanism to find the corresponding read index on the other cluster.
 - In nominal mode, customers produce and consume on their own region that saves the bandwidth consumed between regions.
 - Geo-replication can receive all messages regardless of the cluster on which they were produced.